Rdnaskello/csad2425Ki401HerbeiOleksandr03/README.md

    - **Run tests** using mocked UART communication.
    - **Upload artifacts**, including binaries and test reports.

+### Task 3: Build System and Workflow Integration
+1. **Develop Server and Client Applications**:
+   - Implement the client using SFML for GUI.
+   - Implement the server on an Arduino for game logic and communication.
+2. **Create SW Build System**:
+   - Implement a `Makefile` for building the client application.
+   - Integrate the `Makefile` into the CI/CD workflow using GitHub Actions.

+#### Features of the CI/CD Workflow:
+- **Build all binaries** using the `Makefile`.
+- **Run tests** to validate communication between client and server.
+- **Create artifacts**, including binaries and test reports.

 ---

 ## How to Run